georgjz/functional-geometry-gambit-scheme/README.md

 Here's a few links with related material that might be helpful:

 * The paper [Functional Geometry][funcgeo] by Peter Henderson
-* An implementation based on Henderson's ideas found in [Structure and Interprtation of Computer Programs][sicp]
+* An implementation based on Henderson's ideas found in [Structure and Interpretation of Computer Programs][sicp]
 * A [Jupyter notebook](http://shashi.biz/ijulia-notebooks/funcgeo/) implementing square-limit in Julia
 * Another [LISP implementation](https://frank-buss.de/lisp/functional.html) by Frank Buß
   * A [JavaScript/HTML port](https://github.com/alunny/functional-geometry-canvas) of Frank Buß' implementation